maximbilan/SKTextureGradient/README.md

 ## License

-CIColorRGBA is available under the MIT license.
+SKTextureGradient is available under the MIT license.
 See the LICENSE file for more info.